ajnyga/funding/README.md

 ![screenshot_1](https://cloud.githubusercontent.com/assets/16347527/26508478/931a9f20-425d-11e7-828e-e67d9529b6d0.png)

 New funders can be added and the form suggest names from the CrossRef registry.
+The form saves both the DOI associated with the funder and the primary funder name.
 The other field allows to fill in the grant id's connected to the funder.

 ![screenshot_3](https://cloud.githubusercontent.com/assets/16347527/26508492/9e603994-425d-11e7-92c9-45bc476496e7.png)